Saint-Chamond (tank): Description

 As a result of Rimailho's manipulations, the new tank had become a rather cumbersome and underpowered vehicle.
 It lacked a rotating turret, instead using a large overhanging front compartment housing the long 75 mm gun protruding from the nose.
-It should be pointed out that all French 75mm field guns at the time used the same method of traverse control.
-The whole gun carriage was moved from side to side pivoted on the end of the trail by a worm gear arrangement on the axle of the gun.
+All French 75mm field guns at the time used the same method of traverse control: the whole gun carriage moved from side to side, pivoted on the end of the trail by a worm gear arrangement on the axle of the gun.
 This meant that the Saint-Chamond engineers had no option but to fit the whole gun into the fighting compartment.

 Within the forward fighting compartment and on the left was the driver, also the vehicle commander.
 On the right a machine gunner operated the front Hotchkiss machine gun.
 This machine gunner was also responsible for the breech operation of the 75 mm gun which he had to perform after pivoting on his seat to the left.
 A loader (referred to in some sources as the gunner) adjusted the gun's elevation, observing the target through a small hatch in the front of the tank, which left him vulnerable to enemy fire.
 Traversing the 75 mm gun beyond the limits of traverse of the gun (6° for Mle 1897) required traversing the whole tank, and this was performed by the driver.
 A second fighting compartment at the back held one machine gunner next to the secondary driver's position, where the tank could also be driven backwards by the mechanic in an emergency.
 Between those two compartments stood in the open the gasoline engine and the electric generator.
 Narrow passageways on both sides of the engine connected the front and rear compartments.
 The passageways also held Hotchkiss positions, one on each side in front of the engine.
-Altogether, the Saint-Chamond had four Hotchkiss M1914 machine gun positions: one in the front, one in the back and one on each side of the tank.
+Altogether, the Saint-Chamond had four Hotchkiss Mle 1914 machine gun positions: one in the front, one in the back and one on each side of the tank.

 Despite weighing 23 tons, the tank could manage a top speed of 12 km/h.
 This speed was seldom achieved in the field as the long nose was prone to digging into the ground.
-The relatively high maximum speed on flat ground was made possible by the "Crochat Colardeau" transmission which coupled a Panhard-Levassor four-cylinder 90 hp sleeve-valve gasoline engine to an electric generator capable of giving an output of 260 amperes under 200 volts.
+The relatively high maximum speed on flat ground was made possible by the "Crochat Colardeau" transmission which coupled a Panhard-Levassor four-cylinder 90 hp sleeve-valve gasoline engine to an electric generator capable of giving an output of 260 amps under 200 volts.
 The generator was connected to two separate electric motors, one for each track, thus permitting perfect gradual steering of the tank.

 Due to its short tracks and over-extended body, the vehicle experienced major difficulties in crossing trenches and overcoming obstacles.
 This led to such negative reactions by the crews in training that a special mention was passed on to General Headquarters: